 Roast Spiced Leg of Lamb

-This Indian inspired dish is marinated overnight in a spiced yoghurt sauce.
+This Indian inspired traditional roast is marinated overnight in a spiced yoghurt sauce.
 The meat becomes beautifully tender and the sauce imparts great flavour.

 YOU WILL NEED